 Skill 4.
 Strategy (Decisive and “re-convergent” thinking).

-The Strategy function begins with activities like Values determination and Visioning (aspirational thinking that results in motivating envisioned future states, and leadership commitment to those visions).
+The Strategy & Planning specialty begins with activities like Values determination and Visioning (aspirational thinking that results in motivating envisioned future states, and leadership commitment to those visions).
 Some foresight consultancies, like the Institute for Alternative Futures, have become well known for aspirational (vision- and values-driven) strategy work.
 When comparing visions to scenarios, which immerse the client in options, but don’t necessarily ignite passions, IAF president Clement Bezold likes to say “Visions are futures for the heart; scenarios are futures for the head.”
 Finding the noble, motivating vision can be incredibly energizing for the team, as we’ve seen in many a startup and independent business unit.
 Think of the Bandley III, the Macintosh unit, under Steve Jobs at Apple in 1983.

 Strategy also includes Framing (determining the scope, depth, and methods of strategy and foresight work), an activity further discussed in Thinking About the Future (2013).
 Next, strategy work involves Prioritization and Goalsetting (for example, using SMART goal criteria).
 Determining the firm’s objectives and key results (OKRs, measurable goals) with broad stakeholder engagement is one of the most difficult yet empowering activities in strategic management.
 Google uses OKRs extensively to manage their strategic innovation initiatives.
 Steiber’s The Google Model (2014) is great new book providing details on their process.

-The Planning function is often thought of as the last step before action, and the culmination of strategy and analysis.
+The Planning specialty in Strategy & Planning is often thought of as the last step before action, and the culmination of strategy and analysis.
 Whether simple or detailed, formal or informal, good plans help us to coordinate our resources and energies toward desired outcomes.
 Strategic planning has been used since the 1960s by larger firms, but as Lou Gerstner says in his classic “Can strategic planning pay off?”, McKinsey Quarterly (1973), and Henry Mintzberg explains in The Rise and Fall of Strategic Planning (2000), it is very easy for a firm to over-plan, to use plans as a poor excuse for action, and to create plans that are not widely internalized or executed as written, even in the early steps.
 Bradford and Duncan’s Simplified Strategic Planning (2000) gives advice on how to avoid these traps with brief, fast, and continuous high-utility planning.

 A firm’s plans may or may not involve broad foresight.
 Sometimes anticipation isn’t possible, and one instead needs strategic agility, moving as quickly as possible from strategy to action.
 We’ve previously mentioned several books helpful to that approach.
 At other times, when facing big bets and costly decision points, and when a little reflection time can be found prior to the decision, the level of ideation (alternative futures generation), anticipation and strategy in the plan can be critical.
 Did the team explore the most relevant probable and possible futures related to objectives as part of strategic planning?
 If not, the plan will be blind to the environment, and may have little long-term value.

-In the Evo Devo model, a good practice guideline for Strategic Management, also called adaptation in this guide, is to learn the landscapes.
+In the Evo Devo model, a good practice guideline for Strategic Management is to learn the landscapes.
 The interactions of actors that are subject to both probable and convergent futures (development) and possible and divergent futures (evolution) can be roughly graphed as an adaptive landscape of constantly shifting peaks and valleys on any adaptive variables (e.g. efficiency, performance, preference, product features, growth, profit), as in the picture at right.
 Figuring out which variables matter the most is today an art.
 As Fleming and Sorenson note in Navigating the Technology Landscape of Innovation, MIT Sloan Management Review, winter 2003, leaders can often see only a little way out on their fitness landscapes from their current location (e.g. their current cost basis, product features, and price).
 Gaining a better view of all the possibilities available to them, and whether any would be more adaptive for the dominant goals and strategy presently being executed (e.g. growth, profitability, quality), requires careful market and technical research, followed by good ideation.